pgina/docs/local_machine.md

 as a successful login.
 A background thread wakes up every so often to check if the user has logged off.
 If so, the plugin tries to delete the account/profile and/or scramble the password.

+### Local Groups

+Note that this plugin may remove local groups from a local account if it is not configured carefully.
+In order to understand this, consider the pGina login process.
+During the execution of the pGina pipeline, plugins can add or remove groups from an account (actually, just an internal list of groups).
+When the gateway stage is executed, the LocalMachine plugin sees this list of groups of which the user should be a member, and attempts to make sure that the actual local account is a member of the same list of groups (no more, no less).
+To do so, it may remove or add groups to the local account as necessary.

+As an example of the kind of thing that might happen, consider the following scenario.
+Suppose that an account foo exists locally and in LDAP.
+The local account is a member of the `Administrators` group.
+The LDAP plugin is enabled in the authentication stage and the LocalMachine plugin is enabled in authentication and gateway stages.
+Further, suppose that the LDAP plugin is configured to authenticate prior to the LocalMachine plugin, and the LocalMachine settings are the default settings.

+The following scenario then occurs:

+1. User logs on to the machine using credentials that are valid for LDAP, but not for the local account.
+This might happen if the local account's password was scrambled by the LocalMachine plugin (see configuration below), or the LDAP password was changed and the local account's password hasn't been updated.

+2. The user is authenticated by LDAP plugin, but fails authentication in the LocalMachine plugin.
+The internal list of groups is empty because the LocalMachine plugin failed to authenticate and therefore did not add any groups to the list (see "Authentication" above).

+3. The LocalMachine plugin does not execute in the authorization stage because in the default configuration, the authorization stage is not enabled.

+4. In the gateway stage, the internal list of groups is empty so the Administrators group is removed from the local account prior to logon.

+If this is not the desired outcome from this scenario, one solution is to enable the authorization stage for the LocalMachine plugin and make sure that the "mirror local groups" option is enabled and the "authorize all authenticated user" option is also enabled.

+Also, note that you probably want to make sure that the LocalMachine plugin executes **last** in the gateway stage.
+This is because there may be other plugins who change the group membership in the gateway stage.
+They should do so before the LocalMachine plugin executes because it is the LocalMachine plugin that makes sure that the local account is actually a member of the internal list of groups.

 Configuration
 --------------------